FiveCrows/SIRsims/zipcode_data/README.txt

 Exceptions:
 - The zip code data for June 21st, 2020 was never uploaded (checked June 22nd, 2020 12:03am and the last update time was June 20th, 2020)
+- The zip code data for August 9th, 2020 was never uploaded (checked August 10th, 2020 2:44 pm and the last update time was August 8th, 2020)